DrFeelgood123154/wolfET-server-code/README.md

 # wolfET-server-code
-LUA server code for my wolfET server
+LUA server code for wolfET server

 Autopromo.lua was copied from the internet and modified